Cork Harbour Weather version 2. New Horizons...

-This was a bit mad as far as I was concerned; Cork Harbour is the second largest natural harbour in the World, a busy port & maritime leisure centre and home to Ireland's second largest city!
+Cork Harbour is the second largest natural harbour in the World, a busy port & maritime leisure centre and home to Ireland's second largest city...
+It struck me as rather strange that weather information for Cork Harbour was so sparse.
 And so in a completely unplanned and largely unconscious act, Cork Harbour Weather came into being - an experiment to see if (a) I could capture the current weather conditions across Cork Harbour more completely i.e. more frequently and with greater spatial resolution than was the case heretofore and (b) whether I could localise forecasts to make them more relevant and accurate for the Cork Harbour area.
 In the intervening decade and a bit, I've had some success on both fronts.

 In relation to monitoring current conditions, over the years Cork Harbour Weather has brought together a network of almost 30 local weather stations, gathering, aggregating and sharing their data and using it to improve local forecasts.
 Working with the Halpin Centre, National Maritime College of Ireland research team, a new cost-effective weather station hardware solution has been developed that I hope will see widespread deployment over the next few years.
 Also with the Halpin Centre, there is now an experimental high resolution localised Cork Harbour weather radar system operating.
 Information from that system will be publically available soon - watch this space.